vrfoster/Hello-Tori/README.md

 # Hello-Tori
-Livin' Like Larry
+Livin' Like Larry :snail:

 Hello!
-I am really craving Qdoba at the moment.
+I am really craving *Qdoba* at the moment.

+:yum: